 Many people will reschedule or cancel their trip if they suspect a hurricane coming- which can be a wise choice after what happened with the people stranded at Disney in 2017!
 They were essential trapped in their resort rooms with limited food options.
 It was crazy for a few days!

 First things first, make sure you check the weather for the day, especially on the day of.
-I know, your on vacation!
-But planning ahead and bringing the right gear makes all the difference!
+I know, your on vacation… but these things happen and it’s good to know ahead of time that your day might be modified because of rain.

 The Right Foot Wear is also incredibly important.
 Not only do you not want to fall, but you also don’t want to get blisters.
 I swear by crocs for the kids (with socks when it rains).